syasini/AstroPaint/README.md

 # Examples

-## Random Template
+## Nonsense Template

-Here's an example script that paints a random template on a 10 x 10 [sqr deg] patch of the `Sehgal` catalog:
+Here's an example script that paints a nonsense template on a 10 x 10 [sqr deg] patch of the `Sehgal` catalog: